DataDog/kics/documentation/rules/terraform/aws/ecs_service_without_running_tasks.md

 ### Description

- The ECS Service should have at least one task running, which is defined by the `desired_count` attribute in the Terraform configuration.
-An unsafe configuration, such as:
+ The ECS service should have at least one task running, which is defined by the `desired_count` attribute in the Terraform configuration.
+An unsafe configuration, such as shown below, leaves the service without any running tasks, meaning the application will be unavailable and unable to process user requests:

 ```
 resource "aws_ecs_service" "positive1" {